hl7-eu/laboratory/input/pagecontent/scenarios.md

 In such case:
 * the status value should be updated to “cancelled” and
-* the specific details given - preferably as coded values - in the Observation.dataAbsentReason element.
+* the specific details given - preferably as coded values - in the DiagnosticReport.extension:event-statusReason element.
 * Additional information may be provided in the result comment element as well.